odelmarcelle/sentopics/README.md

 # ------------------Useful methods------------------
 # fit       :Estimate the model using Gibbs sampling
 # topics    :Return the most important topic of each document
-# topWords  :Return a data.table with the top words of each topic/sentiment
+# top_words  :Return a data.table with the top words of each topic/sentiment
 # plot      :Plot a sunburst chart representing the estimated mixtures
 # This message is displayed once per session, unless calling `print(x, extended = TRUE)`
 ```